Module fiber

 , or the fiber’s function did ‘return’.
 Moreover, the storage is cleaned up even for pooled fibers used to serve IProto requests.
 Pooled fibers never really die, but nonetheless their storage is cleaned up after each request.
 That makes possible to usefiber.storage

 as a full featured request-local storage.
-This behavior is implemented in versions 2.2.3, 2.3.2, 2.4.1, and all later versions.This storage may be created for a fiber, no matter how the fiber itself was created – from C or from Lua.
+This behavior is implemented in versions 2.2.3, 2.3.2, 2.4.1, and all later versions.This storage may be created for a fiber, no matter how the fiber itself is created – from C or from Lua.
 For example, a fiber can be created in C using

 fiber_new()